-How to Track Stolen MacBook with iCloud
+How to Track Stolen MacBook with or without iCloud

 iCloud is usually set up when you first use your MacBook.
 You might have set it up later but it is a helpful tool to track your device. iCloud provides its users with this very helpful feature that lets you track your Apple device.
 An alarm sound can be triggered, your device locked or all your personal data erased using this feature.
 In order to make use of this tool, you will have to open the iCloud website and log in with your Apple ID.

 Click on “Find My iPhone” and you would see the map and a dropdown menu showing your devices.
 Select the stolen MacBook.
 If your MacBook is turned on and has an active internet connection you would be able to see it on the map.
 If however, you do not, you can choose the option where iCloud keeps checking.
 It will send you a notification whenever the device is tracked down.

 Use DropBox, Facebook or Gmail to Get the IP Address

 There are some applications that automatically start whenever you turn on your device.
 Similarly, there are websites that automatically log in.
 An IP address is stored in both cases and it will be very useful to track the thief.
 However, you must be wondering how an IP address will give you the physical address of your thief.
 Internet Service Providers (ISPs) have the physical address of the IP addresses but they will not provide them to you.
 For that, you will need the assistance of the police who will acquire it for you.